 Alongside my international research, from 2001 to 2009 I set up and then ran the LSHTM's programme on engaging young people in science.
 I have now set a similar programme of support to young people in Argentina with the UNT and local NGOs.
 In 2007 I won the Royal Society Kohn Award for excellence in science communication, and the London Education Partnership Award for individual academic excellence, for the LSHTM's science engagement work.

 As an interdisciplinary scientist, I have advised many of the international UN agencies, including WHO, UNEP, UNDP, UNICEF, UNHabitat, and UNESCO.
 I am advisor to the UNESCO Committee on Problems of the Environment.
 I am also advisor to the SWIFT banking network-led initiative on Banks for Better World, and supporting SWIFT in their attempts to transform the banking sector to benefit the world's excluded populations.
 My research also supports NGO groups internationally.
 Currently, I am international advisor to a local Argentinean NGO working on forests, ecology and sustainable development, the Fundación de Ecología, Forestación y Medio-Ambiente, FUNDEFMA.
-I am on the executive board of the interdisciplinary scientific association, the International Association of Ecology and Health (IAEH).
+I am currently working with UNICEF Argentina and UNICEF India on Indigenous Health and Rights - in Argentina I am leading an evaluation of UNICEF's indigenous health initiatives in the Valles Calchaquies.
+Until 2012 I was on the executive board of the interdisciplinary scientific association, the International Association of Ecology and Health (IAEH).
 I was Chair of Ecohealth2010 - the biennial international conference of the IAEH, and am on the International Advisory Committee of Ecohealth 2012 in Kumming, China.
 Until 2009, I was the scientific member of the executive board of the 60 member NGO network, the Health and Environment Alliance.

 For my publications and more information see ResearchGate